Home

 Not simply tech

-Critics of the e-reader apps have also been greatly surprised by how swiftly faculties can take down total collections.
+Critics of the e-reader apps have additionally been stunned by how swiftly faculties can take down total collections.

 “Within 24 hours, they shut it down,” Trisha Lucente, the mom of the kindergartner in Williamson County, Tennessee, stated in a current interview on a conservative YouTube show.
-Lucente is the president of Parents Alternative Tennessee, a conservative group.
+Lucente is the president of Parents Choice Tennessee, a conservative group.

 Quelle: www.nbcnews.com